Every child gets some training in farming and food preparation as part of the daily life at Bhola Garden.

 The children are taught to swim in the pond, to paddle a boat and play water polo.
 They are taken to the sea or riverside – nowhere in Bhola is much more than 5 miles from the Sea of Bengal to the East or the estuary of the River Meghna to the West, but often children in the villages have never seen either!

 We have recently made an arrangement with HEED Bangladesh (Health, Education and Economic Development).
 This is an NGO which until recently had lost its funding but is now under new direction.
-Their Bhola campus is less than a kilometer from ours, there is a large workshop and a computer room.
+Their Bhola campus is less than a kilometre from ours, there is a large workshop and a computer room.
 Some of our staff are learning computer skills, others are learning to drive and the older boys are attending classes in welding and metalwork.

 At Bhola Garden we have: